 A combination of stress and urge incontinence.

-If any of these conditions and symptoms sound familiar, contact Fit Physical Therapy today to learn more about our therapy services for bladder retraining.
+If any of these conditions and symptoms sound familiar, contact Fit Physical Therapy today at Overton, Mesquite, NV & Hildale, Hurricane, St. George, UT & Scenic, Littlefield, AZ Centers to learn more about our therapy services for bladder retraining.

 What is bladder retraining?

 At Fit Physical Therapy in Overton, Mesquite, NV & Hildale, Hurricane, St. George, UT & Scenic, Littlefield, AZ, your therapist may ask for you to begin keeping a journal to track the frequency of your urges as well as any instances of leakage.
 From there, they will work with you to retrain your bladder by helping you to schedule bathroom visits and teaching you how to perform Kegel exercises to strengthen the muscles that control your bladder.